regentanzer/birdnetpi_etl/README.md

 ## Step 4: Add Program + Credentials to Venv
-The program is called birdnet_to_sheets.py, you need to edit this file to
+The program is called birdnet_to_sheets.py, you need to edit this file to update anything with brackets around it [].

 You can either save your own credentials as google_sheets_credentials.json, or paste them into the json provided.

-Upload both to the virtual environment with this code: scp [your_directory_location]\google_sheets_credentials.json USERNAME@BIRDNET_IP:/home/[birdnet_username]/venv/google_sheets_credentials.json

-scp [your_directory_location]\birdnet_to_sheets.py USERNAME@BIRDNET_IP:/home/[birdnet_username]/venv/google_sheets_credentials.json
+Upload both to the virtual environment with this code: scp [your_directory_location]\google_sheets_credentials.json USERNAME@BIRDNET_IP:/home/[birdnet_username]/venv/google_sheets_credentials.json scp [your_directory_location]\birdnet_to_sheets.py USERNAME@BIRDNET_IP:/home/[birdnet_username]/venv/google_sheets_credentials.json